 The most accurate way to determine the current market value is to get a marine condition and value survey for your boat.
 A surveyor will inspect your boat’s physical condition, engine hours, level of maintenance, optional equipment, and geography (boat values do vary by region).
 Then by cross referencing various valuation resources, the surveyor will provide you with a market value for your boat.
 With a survey, you’ll know exactly how much you have to lose before your boat is damaged.

 You should also ask “How much do I have to lose?” when purchasing watercraft liability insurance.
 But now we’re not talking about your boat, we’re also talking about your house, car, personal belongings, future income, retirement savings and college funds.
 All of your financial assets could be at risk if you are sued for negligence while operating your boat and don’t have sufficient limits to cover a court judgment against you.
 With this in mind, you might consider purchasing liability limits that are equal to or greater than your net worth and future earnings.

-Also try to answer the second question when purchasing watercraft liability insurance, “How much damage can I do to others?”
-Let’s say you keep your boat in a marina.
-If your boat catches on fire, there’s a good chance that other people’s property will also be damaged.
+Let's say you keep your boat in a marina.
+If your boat catches on fire, there’s a good chance that other people's property will also be damaged.
 Are the values of boats tied up alongside yours worth $50,000 or $500,000?